Poland, Republic of

 I. Department of the Military Medical Service – subordinated and supervised institutions

-The majority of institutions and facilities (total number: 104) are subordinated or supervised by Department of the Military Medical Service.
+The majority of institutions and facilities (total number: 104) are subordinated or supervised by the Department of the Military Medical Service.
 The stationary potential is located in 8 Preventive and Healthcare Regions.

 Military Hospitals, Institutes and Outpatient Clinics